This article describes how to create banner tables using pick one - multi or grid questions.

 In situations where there is a need to use different combinations of variables for different columns, some options are:

 - First, create a variable with all relevant filtering variables, use the method described above, and delete any columns that are not required.

 - Filtering - Apply Filters to Columns or Rows, which will allow you to create manually create filters, one-by-one.

 - How to Filter Rows of a Pick One - Multi Question with Different Filters.

-- Stack the data, so that each product is on top of each other product (see Stacking Data Files).
+- Stack the data, so that each product is on top of the other product (see Stacking Data Files).

 - Create a Banner question, using observation and any other required variables.